How does the case review process work?

 It depends.
 Some cases are more complex and there are times when current caseloads do not allow for immediate evaluation of potential cases.
 In general, I strive to respond to requests within 3-5 business days after you submit your information.
 I typically review new case inquiries on Fridays.

-I will let you know that I am unfortunately able accept only a small percentage of the potential cases I review.
+I am unfortunately able to accept only a small percentage of the potential cases I review.

 How long does a case take?